-This information explains nursing discharge instructions for urinary tract infection from the Urgent Care Center (UCC) or the Symptomatic Care Clinic (SCC).
+This information explains nursing discharge instructions for urinary tract infection from the Urgent Care Center (UCC) or the Symptom Care Clinic (SCC).

 Urinary Tract Infection